yale-mgt-656-fall-2020/about/README.md

 form that is signed by your dean and Kyle Jensen.
 You can print these forms online (somewhere).

+NOTE: in the Fall of 2020 656 will only be open to SOM students.
+(See below.)

 ## <a name="covid"></a>Covid dystopia clusterfarce 2020